patriciacoelho/trek-oz_series/README.md

 npm install
 ```

-If you not create an Trusted Web App (TWA) from this PWA, you can remove the lines of `vue.config.js` and the folder `.well-known`
+If you not create an Trusted Web App (TWA) from this PWA, you can remove the lines of `vue.config.js`
 ```
   configureWebpack: {
     plugins: [